-- Save bottled water for emergencies, not every day use.
-“Almost 60% of all bottled water sales are single 16.9 oz bottles [costing] about $7.50 per gallon, according to the American Water Works Association.
-That’s almost 2,000x the cost of a gallon of tap water and twice the cost of a gallon of regular gasoline."
+- Save bottled water for emergencies, not everyday use.
+According to the American Water Works Association, almost 60% of all bottled water sales are single 16.9 oz bottles [costing] about $7.50 per gallon.
+That’s almost 2,000 times the cost of a gallon of tap water and twice the cost of a gallon of regular gasoline.

 Outdoor Water Conservation

-The average US household uses about 30 percent of its water outdoors for watering the lawn, using the hose to wash the car or clear the driveway, and filling swimming pools.
+The average US household uses about 30% of its water outdoors to water the lawn, use the hose to wash the car or clear the driveway, and fill swimming pools.
 Consider these options for reducing water use outdoors:

-- Less grass, more plants: Covert a portion of your lawn area to perennials, shrubs, or even new trees.
+- Less grass, more plants: Convert a portion of your lawn area to perennials, natives, pollinators, shrubs, or even new trees.
 Once established, these plants require less water and less maintenance than conventional grass.

 - Rain Barrels: Conventional gutter systems direct rainwater from the roof directly into the sewers.
-Disconnecting the downspout and re-directing it into a rain barrel not only reduces the amount of water discharged to the sewer, it also allows that reserved water to be used for irrigation during dry spells.
-SWALCO occasionally offers rain barrels for sale, click here for more information.
+Disconnecting the downspout and re-directing it into a rain barrel not only reduces the amount of water discharged to the sewer it also allows that reserved water to be used for irrigation during dry spells.

 - Rain Gardens: A rain garden combines the above features by directing rainwater from the downspout into a planted area designed to absorb a higher volume of stormwater than conventional grass.